MHM-lab/MHM-lab.github.io/_pages/people.md

 <br>
 ## Gokul Vijayakrishnan, HiWi & IT-Infrastructure
 <img align="left" src="https://mhm-lab.github.io/images/gokul.png" width="150 px" style="padding: 10px"> <br>
 I am currently pursuing my Master's degree in Artificial Intelligence with a passion for computer vision, deep learning, and MLOps.
-With over seven years of professional experience in the data and embedded systems domain, I have contributed to esteemed organizations like Bosch and Aptiv.
+With over seven years of professional experience in the data and embedded systems domain, I have contributed to organizations like Bosch and Aptiv.
 My projects have spanned diverse areas, including interior sensing, visual quality inspection, and key point estimation.
 Outside of my academic and professional commitments, I enjoy exploring new places and engaging in coding activities.
 [Gokul's email](mailto:)
 <br>
 <br>
 <br>